 What About the Tried and True Tick Control?

 Here at Mosquito Squad of Twin Cities, we want to remind you that our tick control methods work and don’t require feeding.
 And don’t spread salmonella.
-Our barrier spray eliminates ticks on contact.
+Our barrier treatment eliminates ticks on contact.
 Our tick tube systems work to keep next year’s ticks from ever even making it out in the yard.
 It really can’t get much simpler than that.
 Consider leaving the farming to the farmers and call us instead.
 We have a tick control plan that works for you.